 Students must also provide evidence that they have received immunization against preventable communicable diseases.
 All students must be immunized against specific diseases as required by federal and state laws and regulations, including diphtheria, pertussis, tetanus, polio, measles, mumps and rubella.
+Any child entering the school district (kindergarten through eighth grade) shall show proof of having received four or more doses of polio vaccine.

 It is recommended that students receive a tuberculosis skin test.
 The influenza vaccine is not required but families are encouraged to speak with their physician about receiving the influenza vaccine.